Neale2021/Updated-portfolio/README.md

 Screenshot of the deployed application
 Have a polished, mobile-responsive user interface.

+*What has changed:
+•	Have changed header to include hover effect and design of it

+•	Added photo to About me page.
+•	Updated my work portfolio to include project 1 which we did as a group, word game I created, weather app homework and also the daily planner homework.

+•	Added icons with links embedded into them on the contact section, and added a link to my linknd profile.

 This is a showcase of what has changed

 ![1](https://user-images.githubusercontent.com/98126694/162892216-bddee399-2943-4454-b8c0-b0bd3ee99b85.png)